PayPerGG/uploadworks-sdk/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
 > If your change requires backend modifications, please reach out.
-> You can contact us at help@upload.works
+> You can contact us at help@upload.works.